thebarunkumar/Notes-App/README.md

 - Add unit & integration tests (Jest / Supertest) for backend endpoints.
 - Implement image optimization and transformation using Cloudinary's advanced features.
 - Improve frontend form validation and UX for error states.

+# Contributing to Notes App

+We love your input!
+We want to make contributing to this project as easy and transparent as possible, whether it's:

+- Reporting a bug
+- Discussing the code
+- Submitting a fix
+- Proposing new features
+- Becoming a maintainer

+## We Develop with GitHub
+We use GitHub to host code, track issues and feature requests, and accept pull requests.

+## We Use GitHub Flow
+All code changes happen through pull requests.
+Pull requests are the best way to propose changes to the codebase.

+1. Fork the repo and create your branch from `main`.
+2. If you've added code that should be tested, add tests.
+3. If you've changed APIs, update the documentation.
+4. Ensure the test suite passes.
+5. Make sure your code lints.
+6. Issue that pull request!

+## Any contributions you make will be under the MIT Software License
+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](LICENSE) that covers the project.

+## Report bugs using GitHub's issues
+We use GitHub issues to track public bugs.
+Report a bug by opening a new issue.

+### Write bug reports with detail, background, and sample code
+A good bug report includes:
+- A quick summary and/or background
+- Steps to reproduce
+  - Be specific!
+Give sample code if you can.
+- What you expected would happen
+- What actually happens
+- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

+## Use a Consistent Coding Style
+- 2 spaces for indentation
+- Follow the existing code style
+- Run `npm run lint` to automatically format your code

+## License
+By contributing, you agree that your contributions will be licensed under its MIT License.

+MIT License

+Copyright (c) 2025 Notes App

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.